PamNawi/BlueAgate/quartz/content/Study Notes/Game Development/Game Design/Reading Notes/Courses/Types of Games in Level Design/index.md

   - GameDesign
   - Courses
   - "#TypesOfGamesInLevelDesign"
-title: Trypes of Game in Level Design
+title: Types of Game in Level Design
 aliases:
   - Types of Games in Level Design
 private: "true"